 Alberta Innovates partners with the Canadian Institutes of Health Research to commit $4.2 million to Alberta researchers

-Alberta Innovates will contribute $846 thousand towards a total of over $4.2 million that will go to eight research teams at the Universities of Alberta and Calgary.
+Alberta Innovates will contribute $846,000 towards a total of over $4.2 million that will go to eight research teams at the universities of Alberta and Calgary.
 In total, CIHR and research partner agencies have announced $52.6 million in funding that will be dispersed to 96 research projects around Canada.
 These projects will examine measures to rapidly detect, manage, and reduce the transmission of COVID-19.

 “Alberta Innovates is pleased to partner with CIHR.
 We know that through collaboration, we are stronger and can achieve more.
 This investment addresses the unmet medical needs that COVID-19 has presented.
 We look forward to the results of these projects will make in fighting this world-wide pandemic.”